lgabrielgr/ror-task-mate/README.md

 1. Ruby 3.0+ and Rails 7+ installed.
 2. PostgreSQL installed and running.
+   1. (Optional) Set up a new PostgreSQL user `taskmate` and any password of your preference.
 3. Bundler installed (`gem install bundler`).

 ### Setup